rohitashav-aggarwal/React_Projects/README.md

 I am creating this repo to develop react notes that I can reuse whenever needed. <br>

-If anyone wishes to go through my notes, please follow the package prefix numbers in an increasing order. <br>
+If anyone wishes to go through my notes, please follow the package prefix numbers in the increasing order. <br>

-Any questions, feel free to contact me. <br>

 Reference book: React Quickly by Azat Mardan <br>